-Best ever birthday cake recipes
+Best birthday cake recipes for a celebration

 This birthday traybake works brilliantly as a base for any children's birthday cake.
 It's actually a 'sheet cake', a standard baking treat in Texas.
 We've added a chocolate frosting here, but you could it personalise it any way you like with icing and toppings.